kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

 pods away from unsupported nodes using [Node Declared Features (KEP-5328)], but pods can bypass the scheduler (`spec.nodeName`, DaemonSets, static pods).
-An old runtime or kubelet that does not understand the field could silently attach an isolated pod to the cluster network.
+An old runtime or kubelet that does not understand the field could silently attach an isolated pod to the default pod network.
 The kubelet **fails closed**
 instead: if `defaultNetwork` is `None` and the runtime does not report support for isolated sandboxes (via CRI `RuntimeFeatures`), the kubelet rejects the pod with `PodAdmitFailed`.
 Kubelets that predate the field